 Preference will be given to students who are working or will be working as chaplains in the U.S. or with a U.S. agency, organization or institution.
-International students who require visas will, in rare cases, be considered for admission; however, all documents necessary for the I-20 (financial statement and sponsorship, etc.) and a Test of English as a Foreign Language (TOEFL) score of 550 (written version), 213 (computer version) or 80 (internet version) or higher are required.
+International students who require visas will, in rare cases, be considered for admission; however, all documents necessary for the I-20 (financial statement and sponsorship, etc.) and a Test of English as a Foreign Language (TOEFL) (minimum score of 550 (written version), 213 (computer version) or 80 (internet version)) or IELTS (minimum score of 6.5) are required.

-Note: The United States Armed Forces expects students who want to be military chaplains to earn both the Master of Arts in Islamic Studies and Christian-Muslim Relations degree and the Graduate Certificate in Islamic Chaplaincy.
+Note: The United States Armed Forces expects students who want to be military chaplains to earn both the Master of Arts in Religious Studies with a focus in Islamic Studies and Christian-Muslim Relations degree and the Graduate Certificate in Islamic Chaplaincy.